Want a more comfortable sleep? A hybrid mattress might be perfect for you!

 A new species of rave-worthy mattresses is emerging and it’s transforming how we sleep.
 Hybrid mattresses.
 This innovative solution (a combination of diverse materials that work surprisingly well together) answers the call to an age old problem – how to get a better night’s sleep.
 No longer must we choose between coil (inner spring), latex, memory foam or even gel – we can have it all in one sweet sleep system inside your mattress.

-We think hybrid mattresses are the hottest – and smartest – trend on the market.
+We think hybrid mattresses are a smart trend on the market.
 What’s more, they offer a cutting edge, customizable approach to overcome the limitations of traditional bedding materials.

 What is a hybrid mattress?

 The word “hybrid” is used to describe a product that is made by combining different components to produce similar but improved results.
 A hybrid car, for example is powered by both an electric motor and an internal combustion engine, which relies more on renewable resources, reduces gas consumption and emits less pollution.
 Good for your wallet and good for the planet.

 A hybrid mattress, a multi-layer unit, combines an innerspring system with memory foam, latex or gel – or all three.
 The end result is a mattress with improved pressure point relief (thanks to the foam layers) along with the sturdiness of a traditional spring mattress.